The Beatles Rooftop Concert (Review)

 It’s quite a feat of musicianship and audio engineering that recordings from a rooftop could sound this good.
 It’s great to finally have all of the versions of the songs that were played during the last live performance of The Beatles.

 Just For Fun Extra: Inspired by Paul McCartney using the two live versions of “Don’t Let Me Down” to form one good version, I decided to edit together the best possible version of “Get Back” from the three rooftop performances (using GarageBand).
-I started with Lennon’s silly pre-song comment “…but she was a frying pan”, then used the first half of “Get Back” Take 1 (just through “Get back Jo”).
+I started with Lennon’s silly pre-song comment “…but she was a frying pan”, then used the first half of “Get Back” Take 1 (through “Get back Jo”).
 Next came the second half of Take 2, followed by the “arrested” ending segment from Take 3, which also has the “…passed the audition” joke.
 It sounds good, and is probably close to what they would have done if they had wanted to only use live performances for the concert material on Let It Be.
 The album could have started with the hit studio version of “Get Back”, and ended with this live version:

 Here’s a reimagined Let It Be song order, beginning with the “Get Back” single followed by five more great studio recordings.
 Side two starts with the live-in-studio “Two Of Us”, and then has the five live rooftop performances.